chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 -   Check the status of Automate HA Cluster from the bastion nodes by executing the `chef-automate status` command.

+-   Execute the restore command from bastion `chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID --s3-access-key "Access_Key" --s3-secret-key "Secret_Key" --s3-endpoint <>`.

+NOTE: Currently "--skip-preflight" flag is not supported from the bastion, If you want to use the "--skip-preflight" follow the steps given below.

+### Restore with --skip-preflight

 -   Shutdown Chef Automate service on all front-end nodes

     -   Execute `sudo systemctl stop chef-automate` command in all Chef Automate nodes